Modular multiscale approach to modelling high-harmonic generation in gases: Interactive Python Interface to CTDSE (PyI-CTDE)

 \section{Interactive Python Interface to CTDSE (PyI-CTDE)}

-The TDSE code can be also individually accessed through a~Pythonic interface relying on the Ctypes library, which provides access to low-level c-functions.
-The low-level computational routines are compiled from the same source as in the computational pipeline of the whole model, Subsection~\ref{User Interfaces: computational pipeline}.
-An arbitrary input electric field can be used in PyI-CTDSE, which provides a~user-friendly and flexible way to study the microscopic physics.
-Additionally to the solver itself, various analysing routines for the TDSE output, such as computation, of the photoelectron spectrum, Gabor transform,~\dots, and the time-dependent wavefunction, are available as well.
+The TDSE code can also be accessed independently via a Python interface based on the Ctypes library, which provides access to low-level C functions.
+The underlying computational routines are compiled from the same source as those used in the full-model computational pipeline described in Section~\ref{User Interfaces: computational pipeline}.

+Within PyI-CTDSE, users can specify arbitrary input electric fields, offering a convenient and flexible framework for investigating microscopic dynamics.
+In addition to the core solver, the interface includes several analysis tools for processing TDSE outputs, such as the computation of photoelectron spectra, Gabor transforms, time-dependent wavefunctions, time-dependent ionisation probability, etc.

-An example of usage is in Section~\ref{Physical examples: MIcroscopic insights}, more details about the implementation together with the full list of implemented C-analyses available directly from Python are directly in the documentation of the 1D-TDSE module~\cite{Vabek_Multiscale_modular_approach_2025}.
-One of more advanced analyses is the time-dependent electron energy density.
+An example of its use is presented in Section~\ref{Physical examples: MIcroscopic insights}.
+Further implementation details, along with the complete list of C-based analysis routines accessible directly from Python, can be found in the documentation of the 1D-TDSE module~\cite{Vabek2026_zenodo}.
+One of the more advanced analyses available is the computation of the time-dependent electron energy density.